opnsrce/slag-campaign/player-characters/ned.md

-shampoo, the cabinet under his sink holds an odd collection of barely used and overpriced skin creams, multivitamins, and a "crystal" that was supposed to help relieve some of his "negative energy" - all "gifted" to him on various birthdays and holidays from family members trying to "be there own boss" in a pyramid scheme.
+shampoo, the cabinet under his sink holds an odd collection of barely used and overpriced skin creams, multivitamins, and a "crystal" that was supposed to help relieve some of his "negative energy" - all "gifted" to him on various birthdays and holidays from family members trying to "be there (sic) own boss" in a pyramid scheme.

 ## Connections